oracle-livelabs/database/oci-adb-iam/lab1_setup-environment-and-cloud-shell/lab1_setup-environment-and-cloud-shell.md

 - Provision an Autonomous Database (ADB)
 - Create Groups and Policies to be used later
 - Add your OCI user to greated groups

+### Prerequisites
+This lab assumes that you have completed the introduction lab.

 >**Note:** If you have a slightly older tenancy with the option to sign in with Single Sign-On or Direct Sign-In, sign in with Direct Sign-In as you will not have the needed permissions with Single Sign-On.
 You can see which way your signed in by looking at the account that is signed into the tenancy.
 If it starts with "oracleidentitycloudservice" than you are using Single Sign-On and need to switch over.
 If you are not able to sign in using Direct Sign-In, you must create a non-federated user in IAM to use for this lab.
 You can look to the Appendix of this lab to see how to do so.